larastan/larastan/docs/rules.md

 ```
 to your `phpstan.neon` file.

 This rule checks every argument of a method or a function, and if the argument has the type `model-property`, it will try to check the given value against the model properties.
 And if the model does not have the given property, it'll produce an error.
+Accessing properties on models directly (outside methods and functions) are always checked, regardless of this option.

 ### Basic example